-The first ever award ceremony for national bloggers organized by Blogaddda brought about much needed enthusiasm among the bloggers.
-I was one of few lucky bloggers to be invited for this event and I didn’t mind travelling to Mumbai from Bangalore for this event.
+The first ever award ceremony for national bloggers organized by Blogaddda brought about much-needed enthusiasm among the bloggers.
+I was one of few lucky bloggers to be invited to this event and I didn’t mind traveling to Mumbai from Bangalore for this event.
 I should say I am not at all disappointed for my air travel to Mumbai only for this event.

 He started his speech with a discussion about mainstream media and stated why he doesn’t go to mainstream media anymore.
-He explained that the mainstream media is not independent any more.
+He explained that the mainstream media is not independent anymore.
 We understand the importance of this statement as we see how mainstream media paints a predefined picture of the society to us.
 We appreciate his views that even the mainstream media needs money to survive and hence they are not independent anymore.
-Recently released IRS survey that talks about drastic reduction in viewership of all leading national newspaper brands in India clarifies it all.
+Recently released IRS survey that talks about the drastic reduction in viewership of all leading national newspaper brands in India clarify it all.

 He commented that “political debate on social media is much more realistic than what happens in parliament”.
 To give a recent example, those who follow parliament proceeding know how the Hindu Marriage Law Amendment, 2010 (#MarriageLaw, #IrBM) was passed in the parliament without any constructive debate on different provisions in the bill.
 We have also seen that our parliament has passed 17% of the bills (20 to be precise) in less than 5 minutes (http://articles.timesofindia.indiatimes.com/2014-02-07/india/47125139_1_anti-graft-bills-legislations-lok-sabha).
 His thought clearly depicts the public anger that most of us have today.